-What really touches a pastor’s heart is a family or individual cares enough to do something on their own to show their pastoral family they love them
+What really touches a pastor’s heart is when a family or individual cares enough to do something on their own to show their pastoral family they love them.

 Here are a few meaningful ways you can Love Your Pastor All Year Long:

 - Love his family.
 Remember their anniversaries and birthdays.
 Not only his birthday but his wife and children as well.
 This should include the anniversary of his arrival and other events such as his ordination.

 - Make his family part of your family.
 Whenever you have something happening in your family, include the pastor’s family.
 Invite them to special family events.
 Invite them to your family reunions, graduations, etc. This is how you will build a friendship and cause them to feel loved and important.

 - Get to know him and his family personally.
 Establish a real friendship.
 Invite them to join you for lunch or other activities.
 Your pastor is a person, too.
 He would love to just get out and play golf, or go to a ball game.
 Many pastoral wives and children are very lonely.
 They feel like they have no friends.
 When they are out among others, they feel separated because “They are the pastor’s wife/kid”.
 Try just being a friend.
 You might find you like them! 🙂